MEET OUR STAFF

 Some areas of specialization include mood disorders; behavioral problems in home and/or school; trauma, including domestic violence, sexual abuse and physical abuse; attachment difficulties in children and adults, and cultural awareness and cross-cultural competency.
 Denise has served as a trainer and consultant to several organizations throughout Indiana, as well as to professional athletes.

-Denise is a published author dealing with mental health and currently serves on the Board of Directors with the Indiana Association of Infant and Toddler Mental Health.
+Denise is a published author dealing with mental health and currently serves on the Board of Directors with Infancy Onward (formerly, Indiana Association of Infant and Toddler Mental Health).

 “Always do your best.
 What you plant now, you will harvest later.”